 PCBs are becoming increasingly advanced in order to meet the technological demands of our digital age.
 Automated testing of a circuit board prior to mass manufacture allows you to find errors prior to mass production.
 In-Circuit Testing (ICT) and Flying Probe Testing can help you find these common issues in the testing process:

 ICT equipment can find up to 98% of PCB manufacturing problems and is one of the most popular options.
 It works by placing the circuit board on a fixture with a series of probes to test the different features of the board.
 It can check not only manufacturing defects but performance functionality.

 In-circuit test equipment works best for the high-volume production of an established PCB.
 Building the test fixture to match precisely to the board is time-consuming and costly.
 The price would be prohibitive for PCBs with a low-volume or for anything still in development.
 However, once the fixture is in place for a PCB, times are incredibly fast, making the cost per test extremely affordable for high-volume board production and assembly.

 Flying Probe tests are sometimes called “fixtureless in-circuit tests.”
 They still use probes to test features on the PCB, but instead of a fixture, the probes move to the test points via programmed software.
 Thus the probe “flies” where it’s needed.
 This option is best for low-volume and PCBs still in development because of its versatility.

-As with ICT equipment, there are strengths and weaknesses with flying probe tests.
+As with ICT equipment, there are strengths and weaknesses with flying probe testers.
 Because the probe needles must move to each test point, the process does take longer overall, which may cause lost production time for PCB assembly.
 What you lose in test time you make up for in development lead time because there is no need to tool a test fixture to exact specifications.

 We take pride in offering equipment that is fully functional and ready for production.
 Our technicians will demonstrate every unit to be fully operational in person or by video.
 Contact us today to see what equipment is available to meet your needs.